-GOAL 1: ADVOCATE, CATALYZE AND FACILITATE SUSTAINED COLLABORATION AND COORDINATION AMONG PARTNERS IN ORDER TO ACHIEVE THE TARGETS UNDER THE GLOBAL PLAN TO END TB 2016-2020 AND MOVE TOWARDS ENDING TB.
-1.2 (Sub-goal 2): Increase the financial resources available for implementation of the Global Plan 2016-2020 Indicator Percentage of countries with an increase in national level for funding for TB ("national funding").
+GOAL 1: ADVOCATE, CATALYZE AND FACILITATE SUSTAINED COLLABORATION AND COORDINATION AMONG PARTNERS IN ORDER TO ACHIEVE THE TARGETS UNDER THE GLOBAL PLAN TO END TO 2016-2020 AND MOVE TOWARDS ENDING TO

+PLAN TO END TB 2016-2020 AND MOVE TOWARDS ENDING TB.
+1.2 (Sub-goal 2): Inc Plan 2016-2020 crease the financial resources available for implementation of the Global Indicator Percentage of countries with an increase in national level for funding for TB ("national funding").
 Definition National level funding defined as domestic resources and overseas development assistance (ODA) to country.
 Rationale for use Directly measures annual changes in national financing (domestic and ODA) mobilized for implementation of the Global Plan 2016-2020.
-How it is measured Numerator X 100% Denominator Numerator: Number of select high burden TB, MDR-TB, and TB/HIV countries that have an increase in national finances (domestic and ODA) for TB as compared with previous year Denominator: Number of select high burden TB, MDR-TB, and TB/HIV countries (n= TBD) Countries will be determined following Board discussion on annual monitoring and reporting of Global Plan to End TB at the 28th Coordinating Board meeting (September 2016).
-Baseline and Target(s) Baseline: 2015 (TBD) Targets: 2016 (TBD); 2017 (TBD); 2018 (TBD); 2019 (TBD); 2020 (TBD) Note: Baseline and targets to be determined following discussion at the 28th Coordinating Board meeting (September 2016).
-Data source WHO TB database on government and international donor financing (data reported by NTPs) (WHO) Limitations Financial data reported by NTPs is likely to be an under-estimation of international donor funding, as some international donor funding may be channeled directly to other entities (rather than through national systems).
+Numerator X 100% Denominator Numerator: Number of select high burden TB, MDR-TB, and TB/HIV How it is measured countries that have an increase in national finances (domestic and ODA) for TB as compared with previous year Denominator: Number of select high burden TB, MDR-TB, and TB/HIV countries (n= TBD) Countries will be determined following Board discussion on annual monitoring and reporting of Global Plan to End TB at the 28th Coordinating Board meeting (September 2016).
+Baseline and Baseline: 2015 (39%) Target(s) Targets: 2016 (40%); 2017 (45%); 2018 (50%); 2019 (60%); 2020 (80%) Data source WHO TB database on government and international donor financing (data reported by NTPs) (WHO) Limitations Financial data reported by NTPs is likely to be an under-estimation of international donor funding, as some international donor funding may be channeled directly to other entities (rather than through national systems).
 Also NTP reported data will very likely not include private sector funding, or funding for communities, key populations or vulnerable groups.
 In this way, they will likely underestimate financing available for TB at the national level.
 Due to availability of data and intensive effort to collect, verify and analyse data, only a selection of countries will be chosen to measure this indicator.